Semi-analytic forecasts for Roman -- the beginning of a new era of deep-wide galaxy surveys: Lightcone Construction Pipeline with Physical Models

 The rest-frame SEDs are then redshifted according to their redshift in the lightcone, and observed-frame magnitudes are computed, accounting for attenuation effects from the intervening IGM \citep{Madau1996}.
-In additional to the larger simulated volume of these new lightcones, a new aspect of the lightcone catalogues described in this work is the additional photometry from \emph{Roman} WFI\footnote{\url{https://roman.gsfc.nasa.gov/science/Roman_Reference_Information.html} (filter transmission dated Jun 14th, 2021, accessed on Nov 1st, 2021)}, \emph{Euclid}\footnote{\url{https://www.euclid.caltech.edu/page/filters}, access to filters granted via private communication} visible imager \citep[VIS,][]{EuclidCollaboration2022a} and Near Infrared Spectrometer and Photometer \citep[NISP-P,][]{EuclidCollaboration2022}, and \emph{Rubin Observatory}\footnote{\url{https://github.com/lsst/throughputs/tree/master/baseline}, v1.7, accessed on May 28th, 2021} \citep{Ivezic2019}.
+In additional to the larger simulated volume of these new lightcones, a new aspect of the lightcone catalogues described in this work is the additional photometry from \emph{Roman} WFI\footnote{\url{https://roman.gsfc.nasa.gov/science/Roman_Reference_Information.html} (filter transmission dated Jun 14th, 2021, accessed on Nov 1st, 2021)}, \emph{Euclid}\footnote{\url{https://euclid.esac.esa.int/msp/refdata/nisp/NISP-PHOTO-PASSBANDS-V1}, access to filters granted via private communication} visible imager \citep[VIS,][]{EuclidCollaboration2022a} and Near Infrared Spectrometer and Photometer \citep[NISP-P,][]{EuclidCollaboration2022}, and \emph{Rubin Observatory}\footnote{\url{https://github.com/lsst/throughputs/tree/master/baseline}, v1.7, accessed on May 28th, 2021} \citep{Ivezic2019}.

 Photometry from the large collection of filters from \emph{Hubble}, \emph{Spitzer}, and other ground- and space-based instruments as presented in the CANDELS lightcones \citep{Somerville2021} and the NIRCam broad- and medium-band photometry presented in the \emph{JWST} lightcones \citep{Yung2022} are also included in these new lightcones.
 Studies utilising the predicted photometry in these bands should also reference these works.
 In addition, in this work, we also added photometry for instruments utilized in the SHELA survey, including DECam, NEWFIRM $K$-band, and VISTA.
-Having a large collection of predictions for photometric bands from existing instruments has been shown to be useful for characterizing foreground contaminants in wide-field surveys (Bagley et al. in preparation) and in the search for extreme redshift galaxies (Leung et al. in preparation).
+Having a large collection of predictions for photometric bands from existing instruments has been shown to be useful for characterizing foreground contaminants in wide-field surveys and in the search for extreme redshift galaxies (\citealt{Leung2022}, Bagley et al. in preparation).

 Rest-frame luminosities in the mock catalogues are indicated with `\texttt{\_rest}'.
 Luminosities without such labels are in the observed frame.
 Similarly, the luminosities of the bulge component alone are labelled with `\texttt{\_bulge}'.
 See Table~\ref{table:catalogue_summary} in Appendix \ref{appendix:a} for a complete list of all physical properties and photometric bands available in the mock catalogues.